Prieska (House of Assembly of South Africa constituency): History

-The Prieska constituency had a somewhat chequered history, disappearing and reappearing several times through its history.
+The Prieska constituency had a somewhat chequered early history, disappearing and reappearing several times.
 However, aside from its first iteration, it favoured the National Party, with only the wartime election in 1943 returning a United Party member.
-Its last MP, Kraai van Niekerk, represented Prieska throughout its final period of existence, and served as Minister of Agriculture under both F. W. de Klerk and Nelson Mandela.
+In its last iteration, from 1953 to 1994, the National Party held it throughout.
+Its last MP, Kraai van Niekerk, served as Minister of Agriculture under both F. W. de Klerk and Nelson Mandela.